dialogues-ai/grow-docs/docs/introduction/welcome.md

 ## What you'll get

-The structure of the journal allows in-depth feedback about your time doing particular activities, how those activities changed over time, and how you might have felt during the activity while doing it.

-If kept, this journal allows us to give you a weekly summary of your activities, for what was the most notable things that occurred, what activities are trending, what new person might have entered your life, what location used to be the hotspot, which location is on the way out, and more.
-Some of these features are already available, and some are on the way.

-Finally, the primary purpose for this app was to document important information to one's life.
-The typical social media game has a lot of chest-pounding, and pontificating and rewards people with followers and likes, which, to me, doesn't reflect the kind of person I care to be, not reflects the kidns of things I care about discussing.
-So, Grow offers a way to tell stories of one's existence.

-You can state: what you made, how you felt, who you were with, where you were at, and tell the storeis of your life when they happen.
-With short entries every day, by the end of a year, you'll have a full year's worth of stories, and have created a very precise memoir-like thing with only a little effort each day.

-For more tips on what to include in your entries check out the guide.
-(Guide coming soon...)

-And, finally, all of this is meant for your eyes only.
+Finally, all of this is meant for your eyes only.
 Your writing becomes honest and open when the outside world isn't looking over your shoulder.
 Then, from this state, it is easier to move in the direction best-suited to you.

+Our relationship as an organization is between us and you.
+We are not judgmental.
+Our job is to be a papermaker.
+We provide a medium and do not say what is appropriate or not to write.
+When it comes time- if you desire, and when the app permits- to enable sharing entries with people you trust, that will be up to you to make an agreement made between you and them.
+When that time comes, we will let you know.

 ## [Get at it!](../setup/create-account)